Publishing with Orca

 • Nonfiction books about the complex environmental issues that kids face every day.

-• Each 48-page book aims to inspire kids to take action in any way they can.
+• Each 48-page book aims to inspire kids to take action.

 • Geared to readers 9 to 12 who are asking questions about the state of the natural world.

-• Please submit QUERY ONLY to Kirstie Hudson.
+• Please submit QUERY ONLY to the attention of Jenna Campbell.

 Back to top